jacoxnet/hex/README.md

 the size of the board (1-26), and then the user plays white while the computer plays black.

-This was a first effort at implmeting a playing algorithm.
+This was a first effort at implementing a playing algorithm.
 It uses a modification of the Dijkstra shortest-path algorithm to find the shortest path from the computer's existing pieces and moves along that path.
 This algorithm plays poorly.